Housing, financing, and health

-On this page you will find practical information about being a student at Uppsala University.
+On this page you will find information to help you prepare for your future at Uppsala University.

 Financing your studies